n1ay/Wireless-Throughput-Test/README.md

   * maximum segment size: 2264

 #### Comment on results
-About server -> client transmission:
+About server -> client transmission(graph below):
 First of all, all the results I've got are very similar.
 After first few iterations of the algorithm almost all results were almost all the same.
 Different between max and min is less than 10%.
 The best value was result with mss of 802.11 standard.
 ![server -> client transmission](https://n1ay.github.io/sc.png)

 ---
-In comparison to the first one, client -> server transmission was actually a lot more chaotic.
+In comparison to the first one, client -> server transmission (graph below) was actually a lot more chaotic.
 Throughput seems a little random.
 For exactly the same parameters two measurements differ up to 30%.
 Comparing both results, server -> client transmission had little window size and large buffer length, while client -> server transmission was completely opposite.

 ![server -> client transmission](https://n1ay.github.io/cs.png)